lmjohns3/downhill/docs/index.rst

 ``DOWNHILL``
 ============

-The ``downhill`` package provides tools for minimizing scalar loss functions.
-It uses Python for rapid development, and under the hood Theano_ provides graph optimization and fast computations on the GPU.
+The ``downhill`` package provides algorithms for minimizing scalar loss functions that are defined using Theano_.

 Several optimization algorithms are included: